uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/collective_operations.rst

 Allreduce
 *********

 Allreduce is a collective communication operation that performs the global reduction operation on values from all ranks of communicator and distributes the result back to all ranks.

+Allreduce is in-place when ``send_buf == recv_buf``.

 .. code:: cpp